jgabunilas/portfolio/content/en/contact.md

 ---

 I would love to hear from you!
-Please feel free to contact me directly via [LinkedIn](https://www.linkedin.com/in/jason-gabunilas/).
+Please feel free to send me message via [LinkedIn](https://www.linkedin.com/in/jason-gabunilas/).